ArcanaFramework/arcana/docs/source/data_model.rst

 each measurement event exists as a point on a grid.

-Different dataset dimensions are defined in Arcana by sub-classes of the :class:`.DataDimensions` enum.
+Different dataset dimensions are defined in Arcana by sub-classes of the :class:`.DataSpace` enum.
 Enum members define both the "primary axes" of the grid and also the combinations of these axes (planes/sub-spaces if you will) that make up the possible "frequencies" data can occur at.
 For example, the :class:`.ClinicalTrial` has the primary axes of ``group``, ``member`` and